belanasaikiran/PowerAuto/note_db_setup.md

 );
 ```

-- `file_name`: Will be used as the unique table name for each CSV upload.
+- `file_name`: Used as the unique table name for each CSV upload.
 - `file_data`: Stores the raw CSV file as binary data.
+- `uploaded_at`: Timestamp of when the file was uploaded.

 ---